CyberMonitor/orquestra-docs/qe/content/definingaworkflow/workflows.md

 ---
 title: Workflow Basics
-description: The workflow engine of the Orquestra platform
+description: An overview of Orquestra workflows
 ---

 ## Overview

 Workflows are the language used to provide the Quantum Engine step-by-step instructions of which actions to perform on which data.

 As explained in [Why Workflows?](https://orquestra.io/docs/basics/why-workflows/), here at Zapata we have found workflows to be a naturally expressive, easily extensible, and highly shareable means to perform our scientific experiments.
-With Orquestra, we hope to create a community of scientists and developers alike that will allow everyone to make quicker discoveries and achieve **real** value.
+With Orquestra, we hope to create a community of scientists and developers alike that will enable everyone to make quicker discoveries and achieve **real** value.

 Below we will step through the basics of the Orquestra workflow language by building a workflow from scratch.